Waste & recycling

 Plastic Recycling numbers range from 1 to 7.
 These recycling number symbols on plastic waste materials can help you determine if the material is likely to be recyclable in curbside collection recycling bins or not.
 Here is a quick summary of plastic recycling numbers:

-- Plastic number 3 is called V or PVC Vinyl.
+Plastic number 3 is called V or PVC Vinyl.
 Plastic #3 can be found in food wraps, detergent bottles, medical equipment, and plumbing pipes.
-It is rarely accepted in curbside recycle bins.
+It is rarely accepted in curbside recycling bins.

-- Plastic number 5 is PP or Polypropylene.
-Plastic #5 is becoming increasingly more common in acceptable curbside collection.
+Plastic number 5 is PP or Polypropylene.
+Plastic #5 is becoming increasingly more common in acceptable curbside collections.
 Medicine bottles, ketchup bottles, and syrup bottles are all considered plastic 5.

 How to get rid of old furniture

-Furniture removal can be a time consuming and difficult process.
+Furniture removal can be a time-consuming and difficult process.
 Unfortunately, most furniture items are not easily recyclable.
-We recommend that you try to reuse or re-purpose bulky household furniture and appliances through apps like letgo.
-You can also donate mirrors, sinks, cabinets and other fixtures to the Habitat for Humanity ReStore.
+We recommend that you try to reuse or re-purpose bulky household furniture and appliances through sites like Facebook Marketplace or Craigslist.
+You can also donate mirrors, sinks, cabinets, and other fixtures to the Habitat for Humanity ReStore.
 If your furniture is not able to be salvaged, Sourgum Waste offers on-demand pickup services and dumpster rentals.

 Cell Phone Recycling